hftf/roirpt/README.md

 such as `elected: ^HREBGD (^LEKD)` for canonical `^HREBGTD (^LEKTD)` – as per the `main.json` entry `AOE/HREBGD (EE/LEKD)`
 * ~~misstrokes~~ actually just manual data entry errors at this point
-* generous brainfarty fallbacks such as `active: ^TWEUF` for canonical `^TW` (and core of `activ-` word family)
+* generous brainfarty fallbacks, such as `active: ^TWEUF` for canonical `^TW` (core of the `activ-` word family)
 * redundant redundancies that I'll never actually use but are there for completionism's sake, such as `upon: ^POPB (^PON)`
-* opinionated briefs, such as pretty much most of the dictionary (I had an example but it slipped my mind)
+* opinionated briefs,
+such as pretty much most of the dictionary (I had an example but it slipped my mind)
-* or orphans, such as `apple: ^PHR (^PL)` because before I got deep into this whole rabbit hole I tried defining it as `WAPL` although I guess that conflicts with `wam` so it was cute while it lasted
+* or orphans,
+such as `apple: ^PHR (^PL)` because before I got deep into this whole rabbit hole I tried defining it as `WAPL` although I guess that conflicts with `wam` so it was cute while it lasted

 #### Compound sounds